shakacode/cypress-on-rails/README.md

 # cypress-on-rails

 Proof-of-Concept gem for using [cypress.io](http://github.com/cypress-io/) in Rails applications.
 It provides the following features:
-* scenarios to setup database before test run
+* run ruby code in your application context before executing a test
 * database cleaning before test run (using database_cleaner)
 * ability to use RSpec Mocks for your Rails code